aleutcss/tools.widths/README.md

 # Widths

-inuitcss’ widths tooling allows you to generate a suite of utility classes for sizing pieces of UI responsively, e.g.:
+aleutcss’ widths tooling allows you to generate a suite of utility classes for sizing pieces of UI responsively, e.g.:

     @include inuit-widths(12);